janikvonrotz/janikvonrotz.ch/content/post/2020-04/02-automate-odoo-backups-with-this-script.md

 Odoo's database manager provides an simple interface to backup an odoo database (tenant).
 This interface can be used to run automated backups.
 I have created a script to easily request odoo backup archives.
 The script works like every other command line tool.
 <!--more-->

-Create the following script on a server that is running an odoo instance.
+Create the following script on a server that is running an Odoo instance.

 **/usr/local/bin/odoo-backup**